SceneAK/gonzsale-kartul/docs/backend_doc.md

 - verify() authenticates signedCookies.token, then fills the *decodedAuthToken* in req, intended to be run before an operation requiring authentication, throwing an error otherwise

 ## Services
-### User
-- Users with NULL passwords are considered guest users.
-They are users who have put their email for an order, but have yet to register.
 ### Product

 ### Order